pavalos6401/MemoryVerseBot/README.md

 ### NOT SOLVED

+### SOLVED

 1. The program sometimes fails when checking the user's input for a blank; this leads to the grading to fail and the blank-filling to fail as well.

-### SOLVED
+SOLUTION: typo in code where the punctuation is supposed to be removed from the answer